 Another common symptom is vomiting, which occurs in most children with appendicitis.
 Nausea and vomiting usually occur after the onset of abdominal pain.
 Anorexia is also usually present, a classic finding in appendicitis.
 Some children also experience diarrhea.

 Localized abdominal tenderness in the right lower quadrant (RLQ) is an important, reliable sign in appendicitis.
 The classic point of tenderness is called McBurney’s point, found one-third of the way up the line from the ASIS to the umbilicus.
 There may be guarding and rigidity over the area, indicating localized peritonism.
 There may be a mass in the RLQ, representing a localized mass or inflammatory phlegmon.

 Rovsing’s sign may be present, which is when palpation of the left lower quadrant results in pain in the right lower quadrant.

-The psoas and obturator internus signs may also be indicative of appendicitis, and are associated with pain on passive stretch of these muscles.
+The psoas and obturator internus signs may also be indicative of appendicitis and are associated with pain on a passive stretch of these muscles.
 The psoas sign is elicited by active flexion of the hip or passive hip extension and is generally positive if the patient has a retrocecal appendix.
-The obturator sign is elicited with internal rotation of the flexed hip, and is generally positive if the patient has a pelvic appendix.
+The obturator sign is elicited with internal rotation of the flexed hip and is generally positive if the patient has a pelvic appendix.

 Patients may have a low-grade fever or no fever; high-grade fever may be present in complicated cases.
 In most cases, patients are tachycardic.

 Diagnosis of Pediatric Appendicitis

 - Circulating serum amyloid A levels are often elevated in patients with appendicitis and have better discriminatory value than WBC or CRP in the assessment of acute appendicitis in children.
 Urinalysis may reveal some white or red blood cells in the urine, in the absence of bacteriuria.

 Ultrasound is commonly used to evaluate cases of acute appendicitis, with a sensitivity and specificity of over 90%.